Adelashl6/keywords_classification_badeline/readme.md

-The basic model for keywords classification
+Implement the baseline model for keywords classification

 # dataset: 3k miniset from HowTo100M datasets
 The keyword annotation file can be downloaded from: